marckassay/AirDatabase/README.md

 				// select record with the key field... var results:SQLResult = sql.select().field('key', equals(3)).from('Characters');

+				trace(results.data[0].firstName); //output: Dagny

-				// use results.data to create a new Arraylist for perhaps DataGrid... characters = new ArrayList(results.data);
+				// use results.data to create a new Arraylist for perhaps a DataGrid... characters = new ArrayList(results.data);
 			}
 		]]>